halbs13/Dynamics-NAV-Labour-Hire/au-labour-setup-resources-jobs.md

-# How to: setup Resources & Jobs
+# How to: Setup Resources & Jobs

 The Dynamics NAV Labour Hire module comprises and requires various areas within Dynamics NAV to be configured in order for it to operate.